Qualis/www-qual-is/_posts/agree-and-adjust.md

 2. **Express Agreement Openly**

    - Verbally affirm the commonality to create a sense of alignment.
-   - For example, if two individuals are debating the colour of a room-whether it should be painted grey or blue-one could say: _“We both seem to agree that black is not the right colour for this room.”_
+   - For example, if two individuals are debating the colour of a room-whether it should be painted grey or blue-one could say: _"We both seem to agree that black is not the right colour for this room."_

 3. **Gradually Introduce Adjustments**

    - Once agreement is established, gently guide the conversation toward broader possibilities.
-   - Using the same example: _“Since we both agree black is not ideal, do you think the new colour should be a shade (grey) or a hue (blue)?”_
+   - Using the same example: _"Since we both agree black is not ideal, do you think the new colour should be a shade (grey) or a hue (blue)?"_
    - This encourages the other party to engage in a more flexible discussion, reducing defensiveness and opening the door for compromise.

 4. **Encourage Collaborative Decision-Making**